Aldi launches £65 stand mixer ahead of Bake Off 2017 – Which? News

 Stand mixers don’t come cheap, so finding one for less than £70 is rare.
 Most of the models we’ve tested cost between £100 and £200, but they can cost up to £850.
 KitchenAid Artisan mixers, which often play a starring role in the Bake Off tent, can set you back £500 or more.

 Some cheaper stand mixers have disappointed in our lab tests though.
 We’ve found models that are slow or ineffective at mixing, or make a real racket when they’re in use.
-But that doesn’t mean you’ll have to spend a small fortune to get a good one – we’ve found Best Buys in the region of £150.
+But that doesn’t mean you’ll have to spend a small fortune to get a good one – we’ve found Best Buys for around £150.

 See which mixer gives you the most bang for your buck with our stand mixer reviews.